Canon 600D vs Olympus E-330

 |17.||Panasonic L1||Y||- / -||-||-||-||2.0||-||-||-|

-Both the 600D and the E-330 have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the E-330 have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the E-330 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 600D and E-330 can be found, respectively, in the Canon 600D Manual (free pdf) or the online Olympus E-330 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 600D or the Olympus E-330 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.